 You might not know that liability insurance can be a part of renters insurance.
 This means that if a person is injured in your home and it’s because of your negligence and that person sues you.
 Your liability portion of your renter’s insurance will cover you in an event like this.
-You are also covered damage that you or your family accidentally do to others.
+You are also covering damage that you or your family accidentally do to others.
 There is something called an umbrella liability policy that will cost you extra.
 But, it covers you for things such as libel and slander.
 This umbrella insurance will kick in once you reach your liability coverage limit.

-Liability usually covers you for things such as a dog bite to a visitor of your house, a neighbor or even a stranger.
+Liability usually covers you for things such as a dog bite a visitor to your house, a neighbor, or even a stranger.
 This can cover you on and off of your property, You have to check the policy you are purchasing because some insurance companies will exclude dog bites from your renter‘s policy.
 You will need to check with your agent to make sure you are covered if you own a dog.

 Some more positive things about a simple and cheap renters insurance policy are that a policy will generally cover the cost of legal representation in case you ever have a lawsuit.
 Your policy will even cover the damages awarded to the other party.
 You can find good policies that start the liability around $100,000 and top out at $500,000.
-Your insurance agent will weight your risk, however, we see most people doing a minimum of $300.000.
+Your insurance agent will weigh your risk, however, we see most people doing a minimum of $300.000.

 This Was A Simple Overview Of Renters Insurance

-This was a quick and easy rundown of what renters insurance can do for you and why there really isn’t an excuse for any renter to not have it as part of your insurance policy.
+This was a quick and easy rundown of what renters insurance can do for you and why there really isn’t an excuse for any renter to not have it as part of their insurance policy.
 It could save you hundreds of thousands of dollars, but most people don’t even bother to use it, even though they know the option is out there.